 This “scrappy” little quilt was made with the fabric left over from my favourite bed quilt “Solitaire“.

 Northern Lights is a good choice for a scrap quilt.
 A bit of planning will be far more effective than a completely random selection of fabrics though – why not have a look at the Scrap Quilts page for some guidance on colour choice?

 And, this variation, in which the four square units are rotated so that the Light squares run down the diagonal, is known as Buckeye Beauty:

 This one was made as a cot quilt when a friend of mine at work who likes soft colours, had her first child, Henry.
 I needed to finish it quickly, so again used a simple grid design for the quilting – vertical & horizontal this time, and stitched by machine.

 On an antique quit I own, the blocks are arranged in groups of four – giving yet another possibility:

-This pattern is available for you to buy as a download.
+This pattern is available for you to buy as a download from my online shop.